jimdillon/RH-MAP-Tech-Talk-Lab/README.md

 ## Once you finish your MBaaS, head back to the Cloud App to hook it up to your new MBaaS.

-## Get everything working locally, and then push the 3 Apps to the platform, set up your environmental variables, deploy and enjoy.
+## Get everything working locally, and then git push the 3 Apps to the platform, set up your environmental variables, deploy and enjoy.